Embracing the blessing of the Lord

-Numbers 6 contains the blessing that is to blessings what the Lord’s Prayer is to prayers.
-We might even call it the Lord’s Blessing, for God told his priests to bless his people with these words:
+I grew up calling that prayer, the Lord’s Prayer.
+Jesus teaches his people to pray it in Matthew 6:9-13.
+Similarly, we might call this, the Lord’s Blessing, for God told his priests to bless his people with these words:

 The Lord bless you